Natturajavu: Production

 The filming progressed in Wadakkancherry, Thrissur district in June 2004.
 The film shot promo videos and recorded songs for television audience for the pre-release promotions, which was an emerging marketing method in Malayalam film industry at that time.
 The promo videos were directed by Rajesh Divakaran and edited by Don Max.
 The songs recorded for the purpose were not included in the film—written Joy Thamalam and composed by Sajjan Madhavan, son of Raveendran.
+The satellite rights of the film was acquired by Surya TV and later in 2020, it was renewed by Asianet.

 Soundtrack

 The soundtrack composed by M. Jayachandran consists of 7 tracks.
 Lyrics for all songs were written by Gireesh Puthenchery, except the poem "Vande Mataram" by Bankim Chandra Chattopadhyay.
 The soundtrack was released on 1 May 2004 by East Coast Audio Entertainments.